YamilH/YamilH/README.md

 <br>

+## About me
-#### Hi!, I'm Yamil and I'm self-taught in every matter that I find pertinent.
+Hi!, I'm Yamil and I'm self-taught in every matter that I find pertinent.

 ## Contact